dhipgraby/pancake-v3-fuse-network/Reports/Report_Forking_PS_To_VF.md

-# Report: Forking PancakeSwap V3 Contracts into Voltage Finance
+# Report: Forking VoltageSwap V3 Contracts into Voltage Finance

-This report outlines the roadmap for integrating the functionality of **PancakeSwap V3** contracts into the **Voltage Finance** application on the **FUSE** network.
+This report outlines the roadmap for integrating the functionality of **VoltageSwap V3** contracts into the **Voltage Finance** application on the **FUSE** network.
 The roadmap is based on the assumption that there is **one blockchain developer** working on the project.

 ## Step 1: Repository Forking (Estimated Time: 1-2 Days)

-The initial step involves creating a copy of the **PancakeSwap V3** contracts repository on **GitHub**.
+The initial step involves creating a copy of the **VoltageSwap V3** contracts repository on **GitHub**.
 This is a **DevOps** task and should take a developer **1-2 days**.

 ## Step 2: Contract Adaptation (Estimated Time: 2-3 Weeks)

-This task involves adapting the **PancakeSwap V3** contracts to work on the **FUSE** network.
+This task involves adapting the **VoltageSwap V3** contracts to work on the **FUSE** network.
 This is a complex task that requires a deep understanding of both the BSC and FUSE networks, and we estimate it will take a developer **2-3 weeks** to complete.

 The following table provides an overview of the different contracts that can be forked: